Alert: NAWA does not sell our membership or contact list. Any attempt to sell such a list is a scam.

 Visual Descriptions

-We request that speakers and presenters include a visual description of themselves and their surroundings in their introduction.
-This helps give a person who is low-vision, blind, or even someone calling in without video a sense of space and place.
+As part of their introductions, we request that Conference speakers share a visual description of themselves and their surroundings.
+This helps give a person who is low vision, blind, or even someone calling into a virtual session without a video a little more information about the speaker and a sense of space and place.

 Regional WSNC Locations